 It is our contention that this overhead is unnecessary.
-Figure 1(a) shows a 2D image rendered without the use of a 3D model; it is inexpensively animatable, open to visual modification to suit the animator's individual style, yet still 'highly rendered' in appearance.
+Figure 1 shows some 2D images rendered without the use of a 3D model; they are inexpensively animatable, open to visual modification to suit the animator's individual style, yet still 'highly rendered' in appearance.